 What is the difference between debt relief and debt consolidation

 Debt relief could include removing the financial debt completely by declaring bankruptcy.
-You can also have your interest rate adjusted, or modify your payment schedule so that you will be able to pay all of your loans on time.
+You can also have your personal loan interest rates adjusted, or modify your payment schedule so that you will be able to pay all of your loans on time.
 Additionally, you can even persuade your creditors to allow you to pay below the amount that you still have to pay.

-On the other hand, debt consolidation involves combining all of the loans in your name and taking out a single loan to pay all of your existing loans.
+On the other hand, debt consolidation involves combining all of the loans in your name and taking out a single loan to pay all of your existing best personal loan Singapore.
 By doing so, you can take advantage of just having a single loan to pay every due date, reduced interest rates, and worrying about only a single loan as opposed to taking care of multiple loans at a time.

 How does debt consolidation affect my credit score?